-Animal activists might argue that this is a cruel practice, but the truth is that farrowing crates help to improve animal welfare by ensuring optimal temperatures for the piglets and sow and by preventing sows from stepping or rolling over their young.
+Animal activists might argue that this is a cruel practice, but the truth is that farrowing crates for pig farming may help to improve animal welfare by ensuring optimal temperatures for the piglets and sow and by preventing sows from stepping or rolling over their young.

 Besides this, it protects young piglets from diseases and parasites, since the farrowing pens are cleaned and sanitised before the sows are moved into them.
 In most systems the sows are also washed and dewormed before being moved to these crates.

 In addition, the crates allow farmers to better assist sows during labour and better monitor the feed, water intake and health of both the sows and piglets.
 This is incredibly important, since up to 65% of all piglet mortalities occur during the first week after birth.

 According to the website, Farming Truth, the good definitely “outweighs the bad” with farrowing crates not only being a common farming practice in South Africa, but also the United Kingdom, Europe and the United States.

 The main disadvantage is the cost, since the crates are expensive to start off with and will add to cleaning and electricity costs.
 Improved animal welfare, fewer mortalities and better growth, however, makes up for this over the long run.
 Other disadvantages are that it may cause injuries and health problems, such as foot sores and even lameness, if not designed or cleaned properly.